datastructures-js/priority-queue/README.md

 ```

 ### dequeue
-removes and returns the element with highest priority in the queue.
+removes and returns the element with highest priority in the queue in O(log(n)) runtime.

 ```js
 console.log(carsQueue.dequeue()); //